 and, for $\mathbb{P}$-a.e. $\omega\in \Omega$, and let $M (\omega)$ be a random matrix $(m_{i, j} (\omega): i= 1, \cdots, k (\omega), j$ $= 1, \cdots, k (\vartheta \omega))$ with entries $0$ and $1$.
 Then the random variable $k$ and the random matrix $M$ generate a random sub-shift of finite type, where

 It is not hard to see that this is a continuous bundle RDS.

-There are many other interesting examples of continuous bundle RDSs coming from smooth ergodic theory, see for example \cite{LL, Liu2}, where one considers not only the action of the group $\Z$ on a compact metric state space but also the semigroup $\Z_+$ on a Polish state space.
-(Recall that a \emph{Polish space} is a complete separable metric space).
+There are many other interesting examples of continuous bundle RDS's coming from smooth ergodic theory, see for example \cite{LL, Liu2}, where one considers not only the action of $\Z$ on a compact metric state space but also $\Z_+$ on a Polish state space.
+(Recall that a \emph{Polish space} is a complete separable metric space.)